HenrikSamuelsson/C_Plus_Plus_Primer/Definitions.md

 **function** Named sequence of statements that can be invoked with given arguments and might return a value.
 **function body** Block of code that defines a given function.
 **function name** Name that is used to identify and call a given function.
+**function template** A blueprint or formula for creating a generic a function.
+The template keyword is used when defininig a function template.
 **functor** Class that acts like a function by overloading the function call operator.
 G
 -